schnerd/chrome-headless-screenshots/README.md

 **9/12/2017 Note:** The Chrome team recently released [puppeteer](https://github.com/GoogleChrome/puppeteer), which is likely the best solution for headless chrome screenshots at this point.
-Please consider trying out puppeteer before diving in below, as this repo may become unmaintained in the future.
+Please try out puppeteer before diving in below, as this repo is no longer maintained and may not work with the latest versions of Chrome.

 ---